-Academic Policies Finances Tuition Tuition is currently \$395 per credit hour for DWS courses and \$360 per credit hour for MWS courses.
-The total cost of the doctorate tuition, including practicum courses, is \$15,440.
-The total cost of the Master's tuition is \$12,439.
+Academic Policies Finances Tuition Tuition is currently \$415 per credit hour for DWS courses and \$375 per credit hour for MWS courses.
+The total cost of the doctorate tuition, including practicum courses, is \$16,120.
+The total cost of the Master's tuition is \$12,889.
 Tuition and fees for new and returning students are due 30 days from invoice date.
 A late fee of \$50 will be assessed for tuition payment postmarked after the due date.
 Tuition rates are subject to change since the catalog was printed.
 For the most up to date information please visit the IWS website.
 Meals-see pages 19 and 20 Payment of Tuition and Fees All international students must pay fees in U.S. dollars.
-All payments for tuition, meals, extension fees, incomplete fees, continuation fees and graduation fees should be sent to: Attn: Controller The Robert E. Webber Institute for Worship Studies 151 Kingsley Ave.
-Orange Park, FL 32073 Payment may also be made by credit card on the IWS website, www.iws.edu.
+All payments for tuition, meals, extension fees, incomplete fees, continuation fees and graduation fees should be sent to: Attn: Controller The Robert E. Webber Institute for Worship Studies 4001 Hendricks Ave., Jacksonville, FL 32207 Payment may also be made by credit card on the IWS website, www.iws.edu.

 Students may prepay tuition to lock in at the current tuition rate, if prepayments are made in full at the beginning of the semester before the change date.
 For example, typically tuition rate changes are made in June, so any full tuition prepayments made by January 1 can lock in to the January tuition rate.
 Payment of Accounts Students who owe money from the previous course will not be permitted to register or attend classes for the next course until all bills are paid.
 Financial Aid IWS has limited scholarship and grant funds available.
 For more information about how financial aid works at IWS and how to apply, please refer to the IWS website.
 If you would like to establish a scholarship fund in your name, in the name of another person, or if you know someone who would like to establish a scholarship, please contact the president of IWS at 800.282.2977.
 Campus Usage Fee Because IWS owns no buildings, we rent classroom space from neighboring churches each session.
 All students pay a campus usage fee of \$155 per person per term to help offset these costs.
 Graduation Fee A graduation fee of \$325 for DWS and \$225 for MWS and AGCWS is required to cover the cost of graduation.
 This fee is charged to all graduating students, whether or not they intend to attend Commencement.
 Graduation gowns, caps and hoods as well as rings are available.
 A regalia representative makes a visit to campus each term.
 Students may be measured at that time and order graduation attire.
+Drop Procedures When a student drops a course, a grade of "Withdraw Passing" (WP) or "Withdraw Failing" (WF) will be assigned by the instructor(s) and/ or Academic Dean according to the student's academic performance.
+A grade of WP indicates that a student wishing to withdraw from a course was passing the course at the time of the request to withdraw; a grade of WF indicates that the student was failing the course at the time of the request to withdraw.
+Reimbursement for courses dropped is as follows:

-Drop Procedures Students who drop a course will receive either a WP (Withdrawal/ Passing) or a WF (Withdrawal/ Failing).
-Reimbursement for courses dropped is as follows: Before the course session begins -100% of the term tuition (excepting any non-refundable \$500 deposits for new students, if applicable).
+Before the course session begins -100% of the term tuition (excepting any non-refundable \$500 deposits for new students, if applicable).
 During the week of the course at any time-50% of the term tuition.
 There is no term tuition refund after the on-campus session.
 Fees are not refundable after January 1/June 1.